 It’s common practice when you check into a hotel you provide a credit card to pay for the deposit on your room and for charges you might make at the hotel, such as their in-house restaurant.
 You settle into your room and then receive a phone call, supposedly from the front desk.
 They inform you that there is a problem with your credit card number and request you read back your card number as well as the security code on the back of the card.

 Beware – the receptionist at the front desk is not calling you!
 This is a scammer who simply called the hotel and asked to be connected to your room.
 In most cases, the front desk will ask the caller for the name of the person they are trying to connect to.
-Unfortunately, some times they are really backed up and these callers will get through without any further information being provided to the desk.
+Unfortunately, sometimes they are really backed up and these callers will get through without any further information being provided to the desk.
 In other cases, these calls come in at night when you’ve already settled in and are not likely to get up, get dressed, and go down to the front desk to find out what’s going on with your card.

 Usually, the hotel where you are staying has been in business for a very long time so make sure you pay attention to calls that request private information.
 First off, never give your credit card information out over the phone.
 Tell the caller you will come down to the front desk to clear up the situation.
-Also, it’s unheard of a hotel calling your room late at night to address an issue with your card when they can deal with it in the morning.
+Also, it’s unheard of for a hotel to call your room late at night to address an issue with your card when they can deal with it in the morning.
 If you get a call that’s asking for your credit card information, a siren in your head should go off.
 If you find out nothing is wrong with your card, make sure you let the hotel know about the call you received at night.

 4. The Online Hotel Booking Site Scam: